On Non-Existence of Stabilizer Absolutely Maximally Entangled States in Even Local Dimensions: Introduction

-Since the discovery of the first representative of an AME(4,6) state~\cite{1stAME}, followed by a series of subsequent results~\cite{AME_BUV, Bruzda2023, Goedicke2023, Casas_2026}, it has been the subject of ongoing debate whether any such states belong to the class of stabilizer states.
+Since the discovery of the first representative of an AME$(4,6)$ state~\cite{1stAME}, followed by a series of subsequent results~\cite{AME_BUV, Bruzda2023, Goedicke2023, Casas_2026}, it has been the subject of ongoing debate whether any such states belong to the class of stabilizer states.
 Although individual cases have been ruled out, a general consensus has been lacking.
-In the recent paper~\cite{cha2026stabilizermathrmame46statedoes}, the authors present a proof that a stabilizer AME$(4,6)$ state does not exist.
+In the recent paper~\cite{Cha26}, the author presents a proof that a stabilizer AME$(4,6)$ state does not exist.
 The argument relies on structural properties of stabilizer states in dimension $6$, namely that every stabilizer state of local dimension six is locally unitarily equivalent to a tensor product of a qubit and a qutrit stabilizer state.
 Using this decomposition, it is shown that if a stabilizer AME$(4,6)$ state existed, it would necessarily contain an AME$(4,2)$ stabilizer state as a component.
-However, such states are known not to exist~\cite{HIGUCHI2000213, Huber_2018}, leading to a contradiction.
+However, such states do not exist~\cite{HIGUCHI2000213, Huber_2018} which implies a contradiction.
 The work further generalizes this argument to arbitrary composite local dimensions, concluding that no stabilizer AME$(4,d)$ state exists for $d\equiv 2\,(\bmod\,4)$.

-In this paper, we independently show an explicit nonexistence theorem for a whole infinite family of states.
-Namely, no stabilizer state AME$(4k, 2\ell)$ for any $k,\ell\in\mathbb{N}_{+}=\{1,2,3,...\}$.
-This approach is different from the one presented in Ref.~\cite{cha2026stabilizermathrmame46statedoes} as it is based on a direct graph-state analysis and rules out AME configurations at the level of their graph-theoretical structure.
-Our result is strictly more general, as it not only rules out the AME$(4,6)$ stabilizer state, but also eliminates an entire infinite family of multi-partite stabilizer candidates.
+In this paper, we independently show a result that not only eliminates the AME$(4,6)$ stabilizer state, which originally motivated this study, but also excludes an infinite family of multi-partite stabilizer candidates.
+Specifically, there is no stabilizer AME$(4n, 2\ell)$ state for any $n,\ell\in\mathbb{N}_{+}=\{1,2,3,\ldots\}$.
+This method differs from the one presented in Ref.~\cite{Cha26} as it is based on a direct graph-state analysis and rules the existence of the stabilizer AME states at the level of their graph-theoretical structure.
+Alternative approaches described in both works enable the classification of various configurations.
+For example, Ref.~\cite{Cha26} excludes AME$(7,6)$ from the stabilizer class, since no AME$(7,2)$ state exists, whereas the present work addresses the case of AME$(4,4)$ state.